NikStun/Angular-Calculator-v0.3/README.md

 # Democalc

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.3.
+Firstly you need to install all necessary packages.
+Run `npm install` for downloading them.

 ## Development server